mertia-himanshu/esw-web-app-example/docs/src/main/flows/auth-flow.md

 Scala
 : @@snip [SampleRoute.scala](../../../../backend/src/main/scala/org/tmt/sample/http/SampleRoute.scala) { #add-secured-route }

-@@@note
-The tilda (~) at the end, is used as a path concatenator in akka dsl.
-You can safely remove it for now.
-However, in the following section of this tutorial we are going to add new routes to this file, at that point you would want to add it again to concat multiple routes.
-@@@

 ### Add test for newly added route

 Add test in `SampleRouteTest.scala` for protected route